jonathanputra23/React-Store-Transactions/README.md

-# Online Store Application
+# React Store Application

-Welcome to the Online Store Application!
+Welcome to the React Store Application!
 This is a simple e-commerce website built using React.js, where a booth owner can calculate price and log transactions.
 The application also features a shopping cart, checkout functionality, and transaction logging.

 ## Table of Contents